Best football boots for astro turf: The latest ranges from Nike, Adidas, Puma and more

 If you're looking for the best football boots for astro turf kickabouts, look no further - we've compiled an astro-nomical guide

-Having the best football boots for astro turf can be the difference between you scoring that last minute winner at 7-aside on a Monday night - and the difference between going injury-free or snapping your knee ligaments.
+Having the best football boots for astro turf can be the difference between you scoring that last minute winner at 7-aside on a Monday night or snapping your knee ligaments.
+Trust me, they're that important.

-That's because football boots for astro turf are specially designed to ensure your feet don't get caught in the ground while twisting and turning, limiting the chances of you injuring any ankle or knee ligaments.
-They're a whole lot different to boots made for grass, because FG boots often feature bladed studs that put players more at risk.
+Football boots for astro turf are specially designed to ensure your feet don't get caught in the ground while twisting and turning, limiting the chances of you injuring any ankle or knee ligaments.
+They're a whole lot different to boots made for grass, because the best firm ground football boots often feature bladed studs that put players more at risk.
+While some bladed studs are incorporated into AG boots, they're done so in a safer and smarter way.

 Fortunately, some of the best football boots around have been adapted into astro turf versions, with Nike, Adidas, Puma and Mizuno all making waves in these 'turf wars.